tfemby/RPI_USB_Gadgets/README.md

         - The inverse of the above: The host is now behind a NAT and port management will be needed to communicate with other devices on the network.

+#### Bridged Access
-Since I use Linux for my desktop, I also use Network-Manager on my PC as well.
+Since I use Linux for my desktop, I use Network Manager on my PC as well.
-Because I've needed the bridge setup, I did the following on the host (My PC, not the Pi):
+Because I've only needed the bridge setup, I'll cover how to configure a network bridge using Network Manager.

+**!!!
+NOTE: You can only bridge ethernet interfaces!!!**
+If you are using wifi on your host, look into configuring routed access.
+Thragols guide (linked above) contains a section about how confiure a routed setup.

+**All of the following is to be performed on your PC; Not on the Raspberry Pi.**

 Remove any pre-configured network connections:
-**NOTE: You can only bridge ethernet interfaces**.
-If you are using wifi on your host, look into configuring
-          routed access.

 ```console
 user@pc:~/ $ nmcli connection show